Skip to main content

 • Program Requirements

-AURCA student research assistants will work on research projects for 8 - 14 hours per week throughout the full academic year (late August through early May).
+AURCA student research assistants will work on research projects for 8 - 12hours per week throughout the full academic year (August through early May).

 AURCA student research assistants will engage with a cohort of fellow researchers through community-building training meetings and events throughout the year.
 There are three AURCA cohort meetings per semester.